-The Yale Babylonian Collection holds virtually every genre, type, and period of ancient Mesopotamian writing, ranging in date from about 3000 B.C.E. to early in the Christian Era, and including commemorative inscriptions, scholarly treatises, letters and business documents, administrative accounts, inscribed seals, seal impressions, and other objects, and literature in Sumerian, Akkadian, and Hittite.
+The holdings of the Yale Babylonian Collection cover virtually every textual genre, type, and period of ancient Mesopotamia.
+The artifacts range from the mid-fourth millennium BC up to the early Christian Era.
+The bulk of objects are texts inscribed on tablets, cones, prisms, and other objects made of clay and other materials.
+These inscriptions include commemorative texts and royal inscriptions, scholarly treatises, literature, letters and business documents, administrative accounts, inscribed seals, and many more, written in Sumerian, Akkadian, and Hittite.

 Among its particular treasures are tablets of the Epic of Gilgamesh and other epic narratives, a group of the world’s oldest recipes, a large corpus of magic spells and mathematical texts, royal correspondence in Sumerian and Akkadian, and a Sumerian agricultural manual.
 Of special interest is the oeuvre of the first author in history whose work can be identified: a princess called Enheduanna, whose passionate poetry, composed over 4200 years ago, was first discovered and edited in the Collection.